-If He Loses In 2020 Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate
+If He Loses In 2020, Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate

-In an interview with MSNBC broadcast Saturday, commentator Donny Deutsch — who has known Donald Trump for decades — said that the president is “not beyond telling his people to take to the streets” if he loses in 2020, Raw Story reports.
+In an interview with MSNBC broadcast on Saturday, commentator Donny Deutsch — who has known Donald Trump for decades — said that the president is “not beyond telling his people to take to the streets” if he loses in 2020, Raw Story reports.

-During his discussion with host Joy Reid, Deutsch discuss the most recent developments in American politics pertaining to Donald Trump, focusing on Attorney General William Barr’s controversial testimony.
+During his discussion with host Joy Reid, Deutsch discussed the most recent developments in American politics pertaining to Donald Trump, focusing on Attorney General William Barr’s controversial testimony.

-As previously reported by The Inquisitr, Barr’s testimony before the United States Congress was widely criticized.
+As previously reported by The Inquisitr, Barr’s testimony before Congress was widely criticized.
 Virtually all top Democrats, and the majority of Democratic presidential candidates, accused the attorney general of acting like Trump’s personal attorney, arguing that he should resign.

 The Democrats have now shifted their focus to Robert Mueller, who will soon be officially called to testify before Congress.
 Mueller will, the Democrats claim, clear up the confusion caused by William Barr, and let the American public know whether he believes Trump had obstructed justice — which could be an impeachable offense — or not.